tiffaniechia/Dress-Code/README.md

 Good care was taken to make it responsive.

-Simple color and text differences were used to call out to important information and a key color (pink) was associated to call to action.
+Simple color differences were used to call out to important information (key colour green is associated to call to action).

 #### Build decisions
 I have taken an active decision to not minify and uglify the js files on production for easier inspection on heroku.